simdutf/simdutf-vcpkg/README.md

 depends on simdutf, under Windows.

-After installing vcpkg and installing simdutf through it (e.g., `vcpkg install simdutf:x64-windows`), you can build with CMake using a couple of command lines.
+After installing vcpkg and installing simdutf through it (e.g., `vcpkg install simdutf:x64-windows` or `vcpkg install simdutf`), you can build with CMake using a couple of command lines.

 You need to pass the location of your `vcpkg/scripts/buildsystems/vcpkg.cmake`  file to CMake: